jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and the private sector, leading to arrests and the dismantling of criminal infrastructures.
-The initiative creates additional value by offering evidence\-based recommendations for policy and regulation changes.Although still a new initiative, the Cybercrime Atlas will create a standardized and scalable model for open\-source intelligence research.
+The initiative creates additional value by offering evidence\-based recommendations for policy and regulation changes.

+Although still a new initiative, the Cybercrime Atlas will create a standardized and scalable model for open\-source intelligence research.
 It maximizes data collection while ensuring intelligence is thoroughly